AleNarder/sps-imdb-project/README.md

 # SPS-IMDB-PROJECT

-This is the repository of the project for the 2022-2023 SPS course
+This is the repository of the project for the 2022-2023 Software Performance And Scalability course

 ## Dependencies